louis-tru/quark/docs/CURRENT_WORK.md

 the write stage.
 Keep the shared mask/barrier baseline.
 The larger architectural priority remains an edge-tile-only Compute AA path that avoids full-atlas coverage and composition.

+The 16-thread-per-tile follow-up removes row masks/barriers without shuffle by assigning one thread per pixel row and pairing two adjacent tiles into one SIMD32 group.
+It measured `0.730-0.772ms`, effectively identical to the 64-thread/shared-mask baseline's `0.733-0.773ms`.
+Removing shared mask/barrier cost was offset by each thread serially processing four Y-sample rows.
+The remaining gap to the approximately `0.60ms` CPU-backdrop version makes GPU backdrop-event scanning the leading difference to investigate.

 Metal shader/metallib compilation, ObjC++ syntax checks, and `git diff --check` currently pass.
 Existing warnings are the unused `QK_COMPUTE_AA_NON_ZERO`